 It’s always good when you can put a name to the birds that you see, and enhances the enjoyment of watching your garden birds, particularly for children.
 A field guide like “Birds of Ireland: A Field Guide” is ideal, and covers more than just your garden birds, so can be used to identify birds when you’re out and about too.
-Alternatively you’ll find a selection of garden bird books here in the Birdwatch Ireland online shop.
+Alternatively you’ll find a selection of garden bird books here on Amazon.

 9. Take part in the nationwide Garden Bird Survey